The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Introduction

-Things go as follows.
 The Higgs potential of the MSSM is CP invariant at tree level.
 Several studies have been performed to break the CP invariance of the Higgs potential spontaneously \cite{sponcpv}.
-However, these possibilities are now almost ruled out by the experiments \cite{sponcpvexp}.
+However, these possibilities are now almost ruled out by various experiments \cite{sponcpvexp}.
 Instead, CP violation can be induced explicitly in the Higgs sector of the MSSM.
-This can be achieved by introducing the complex parameters that break CP invariance in the sfermion and chargino/neutralino sectors of the MSSM.
-There are many new parameters which could in principle be complex and thus possess CP-violating phases, like the Higgsino mass parameter ($\mu$), the soft SUSY breaking gaugino masses ($M_1, M_2, M_3$) and the soft trilinear couplings $A_f$ of the Higgs boson to the (massive) sfermions of flavour $f$.
+This can be achieved by introducing complex parameters that break CP invariance in the sfermion and chargino/neutralino sectors.
+There are many new parameters which could in principle be complex and thus possess CPV phases, like the Higgsino mass parameter ($\mu$), the soft SUSY breaking gaugino masses ($M_1, M_2, M_3$) and the soft trilinear couplings ($A_f$) of the Higgs boson to the (massive) sfermions of flavor $f$.
 In general, each of these phases can be independent.
-CP violation effects are then carried into the Higgs sector through the interactions of the two Higgs doublets with the sfermions and/or charginos/neutralinos.
+The CPV effects are then carried into the Higgs sector through the interactions of the two Higgs doublets with the sfermions and/or charginos/neutralinos.

-In short, in this study, we will study the possibility to have Higgs signals with mass around 125 GeV in the context of such a CP-violating MSSM (CPV-MSSM), which are in agreement with the aforementioned LHC data as well as other experimental constraints.
-We shall look for parameters of the model for which there exists agreement for both the Higgs mass and also with the rate of the most anomalous signal $gg \to h \to \gamma \gamma$, while not falling foul of the limits existing in all the other production and decay channels currently tested by the experiments.
-We shall also investigate the dependence of the feasible CPV-MSSM signals on the couplings of the Higgs boson to both the relevant particle and sparticle states entering the model spectrum, as well as upon the masses of the latter, thereby aiming at a general understanding of the role of the complex phases.
+In this paper, we will study the possibilities to have the Higgs signals with mass around 125 GeV in the context of such a CPV-MSSM, which are in agreement with the aforementioned LHC data as well as other experimental constraints.
+We will look for parameter configurations of the model for which there exists agreement with both the Higgs mass and the rates into the channels observed by the LHC.
+We will investigate the dependence of the feasible CPV-MSSM signals on the couplings of the Higgs boson to both the relevant particle and sparticle states entering the model spectrum, as well as upon the masses of the latter, thereby aiming at a general understanding of the role of the complex phases.
 While scanning the CPV-MSSM parameter space, we also take into account the constraints coming from the flavor sector and the EDM measurements.